 DMER director Dr Pravin Shingare said that the likely cut-off score for admissions into the government medical colleges is likely to be 180 or 179 for students in the open category, keeping in mind the number of seats available and rankings according to the state merit list.
 “Our admissions are never on the basis of marks, but based on the state merit list rankings.
 Hence, for those students who have ranked above 1,400, can get a seat in the government medical colleges in open category.
 Looking at the state merit list rankings, it is obvious that the students with score above 179 fit into that category,” he said.

-- 2.5 lakh students to appear for CET on Tuesday
+- Over 3 lakh students appear for MHT-CET

 Meanwhile, experts said that students are disappointed since the cut-off marks has increased.